Commitment Gap via Correlation Gap: Abstract

 Selection problems with costly information, dating back to Weitzman's Pandora's Box problem, have received much attention recently.
 We study the general model of Costly Information Combinatorial Selection (CICS) that was recently introduced by~\cite{CCHS24} and~\cite{BLW25}.
 In this problem, a decision maker needs to select a feasible subset of stochastic variables, and can only learn information about their values through a series of costly steps, modeled by a Markov decision process.
 The algorithmic objective is to maximize the total value of the selection \textit{minus} the cost of information acquisition.
 However, determining the optimal algorithm is known to be a computationally challenging problem.

 To address this challenge, previous approaches have turned to approximation algorithms by considering a restricted class of \textit{committing policies} that simplify the decision-making aspects of the problem and allow for efficient optimization.
 This motivates the question of bounding the \textit{commitment gap}, measuring the worst case ratio in the performance of the optimal committing policy and the overall optimal.
 In this work, we obtain improved bounds on the commitment gap of CICS through a reduction to a simpler problem of Bayesian Combinatorial Selection where information is free.
 By establishing a close relationship between these problems, we are able to relate the commitment gap of CICS to ex ante free-order prophet inequalities.
-As a consequence, we obtain improved approximation results for CICS, including the well-studied variant of Pandora's Box with Optional Inspection under matroid feasibility constraints.
+As a consequence, we obtain improved efficient approximations for arbitrary instances of the CICS under various feasibility constraints.